Greg Broadmore: Dr Grordbort's Infallible Aether Oscillators

+In 2018, Weta Workshop's game division released the augmented reality game Dr. Grordbort's Invaders for the Magic Leap platform.

 Other career highlights

 Broadmore has co-designed public art pieces around New Zealand including the Rocky Horror Show/Richard O'Brien tribute sculpture located in the south end of Victoria St. in Hamilton.
 The bronze cast statue, called Riff Raff, celebrates the birthplace of the Rocky Horror Picture Show and pays tribute to the former home of The Embassy Theatre, where scriptwriter Richard O'Brien cut hair from 1954 to 1964.

 In 2006 he co-designed and art directed the Tripod Sculpture in downtown Wellington that commemorates the local screen industry.

 One of his other public collaborations is the design of the ceiling of the recently revamped Roxy Cinema in Wellington, which was reopened in 2011.
 Broadmore designed the ceiling, which was covered by a mural featuring a marauding robot, a cluster of flying rocket girls and the landscape of planet Venus.
 The Sunday Star-Times feature writer Grant Smithies described the mural as "a sepia-tone illustration from an old Jules Verne novel, or perhaps a long-lost dream sequence from Fritz Lang's classic 1927 silent film, Metropolis".

 Broadmore also designed a "cloning machine" for BATS Theatre, which featured as the main prop in a play called Gene Pool, his first theatrical collaboration.